Can you transfer American Airlines AAdvantage miles?

 Recently, Citi added American Airlines as a transfer partner, which means you can now transfer ThankYou Rewards points to AAdvantage at a 1:1 rate if you hold one of the following cards:

-- Citi Strata Elite℠ Card (see rates and fees): For a limited time, earn 100,000 bonus points after spending $6,000 in the first three months from account opening.
+- Citi Strata Elite℠ Card (see rates and fees): Earn 75,000 bonus points after spending $6,000 on purchases within the first three months from account opening.

 - Citi Strata Premier® Card (see rates and fees): Earn 60,000 bonus points after spending $4,000 in the first 3 months of account opening.